Upper Cervical Chiropractic

-Upper cervical chiropractic technique is a sub-specialty in the chiropractic profession, that focuses on re-aligning the top two bones in the spine.
+Orthospinology is an upper cervical chiropractic technique that is a sub-specialty in the chiropractic profession, that focuses on re-aligning the top two bones in the spine.
 This procedure utilizes 3 dimensional x-rays of the top two bones of the neck and the base of the skull (the upper cervical spine) to determine if a misalignment or subluxation is present that can create irritation and interference to the functioning of your nervous system.

 Misalignments in the upper cervical spine may manifest as a variety of conditions due to the unique characteristics of this area of the spine.
 The anatomy of this region of the spine is so special in that the first and topmost vertebra (C1), is called the Atlas, which comes from the Greek Mythologist, Atlas, who held up the world on his shoulders, but in our case it is the 8 to 10 pound head.
 The second bone (C2), is called the Axis, because it acts as an axis for our head to be able rotate like it does at the top of our neck.